apache/flink-ml/docs/content/docs/operators/feature/minhashlsh.md

 under the License.
 -->

-## MinHash LSH
+## MinHashLSH

-MinHash LSH is a Locality Sensitive Hashing (LSH) scheme for Jaccard distance metric.
+MinHashLSH is a Locality Sensitive Hashing (LSH) scheme for Jaccard distance metric.
 The input features are sets of natural numbers represented as non-zero indices of vectors, either dense vectors or sparse vectors.
 Typically, sparse vectors are more efficient.

-In addition to transforming input feature vectors to multiple hash values, the MinHash LSH model also supports approximate nearest neighbors search within a dataset regarding a key vector and approximate similarity join between two datasets.
+In addition to transforming input feature vectors to multiple hash values, the MinHashLSH model also supports approximate nearest neighbors search within a dataset regarding a key vector and approximate similarity join between two datasets.